Secure coding and AI – Not always best friends

 This “supply chain attack” is not new and it requires a lot of skills and time to prepare, but when it succeeds, it’s probably the most powerful cyber attack.
 Imagine what could happen if a web server or a popular online meeting application used around the world is compromised at its source.
 In May 2001, the open-source Apache web server, which at the time hosted over 60% of the world’s web sites, nearly fell victim to a supply chain attack.
 A public server hosting the source code repositories and binary releases of the Apache web server was compromised.
 Fortunately, this vulnerability was discovered by the open source community in time to prevent the hackers from injecting malicious code.

 A more recent example of a supply chain attack happened just a week ago on September 8.
-About 20 npm-pakketten were compromised that in total are downloaded 2 billion times a week, talking about a supply chain attack at scale.
-The compromised npm packages were distributed on the trusted npm registry but contained malicious code that would intercept your username and password to steal your crypto currency wallet.
+About 20 npm packages were compromised that in total are downloaded 2 billion times a week The compromised npm packages were distributed on the trusted npm registry but contained malicious code that would intercept your username and password to steal your crypto currency wallet.
 The malicious code was obfuscated as well to stay hidden as long as possible.
 The hacker was able to infiltrate by getting control of a Github account of a trusted open source contributor.
 It all started with a phishing email to enable MFA (Multi Factor Authentication) that appeared to be legit but was sent from a malicious domain name nmpjs.help that was registered just a couple days before on September 5.

 With more and more code generated by an AI agent or a vibe coding platform, is AI generated code still vulnerable to these supply chain attacks?

 The answer is simply yes.
 While AI agents are getting better at generating syntactically correct code samples, they are still very bad at generating secure code.
 A recent GenAI security report shows AI getting almost exponentially better over the years at generating syntactically correct code that actually compiles.
-However, the graph also shows a flat line for AI code violations against the OWASP Top 10 Beveiligingsbedreigingen (see red line).
+However, the graph also shows a flat line for AI code violations against the OWASP Top 10 Security Threats.
+OWASP Top 10 Security Threats (see red line in the chart).
 The OWASP Top 10, such as code injection, are easily detected by static code analysis tools such as the SonarQube OWASP plugin.

 2025 GenAI Code Security Report